Syllabus

 - Check in: Group meeting

-March 1 - 5: Give a Workshop/Attend an Open Data Day Event
+May 23 - 27: Give a Workshop - Open Data Day Event

-- Give a workshop to your network on what you have learned or attend an Open Data Day event
+- Give a workshop for an Open Data Day event

 - Remember to post your workshop slides onto Zenodo